Skip to main content

 Is DIEP flap right for you?

-• Thin women who don’t have enough extra belly tissue needed.
+• Thin women who don’t have enough extra belly tissue.
 However, there is a newer “stacked” approach that can sometimes work for women in this category.
 The surgeon takes tissue from the lower abdomen and stacks it to provide the volume needed to reconstruct the breast.

 • Women who have already had certain abdominal surgeries, including colostomy (surgery that attaches the large intestine to an opening in the abdominal wall) or abdominoplasty (tummy tuck).